 August 2017 – Blue Ridge Road – Near the Tahawus, NY Ghost town.
 Where the kids got to learn about Teddy Roosevelt’s visit.
 This is where Roosevelt was when McKinley died from his gunshot wound.
 (My daughter’s really not angry, I just caught an awkward picture, but I love it.)
 LOL!

 You may look at pictures and see that in the past two years we’ve been to Florida and Maine and you may say… “They’re rich” in comparison to me, but here’s the truth about our vacations.
 We’re not rich and we’ve vacationed more in the past 3 years than the past 13 before that… again, because I see that my time is limited with these young beautiful humans.
+Also, you may get a best but cheap travel rates from BestofVegas.com, they have promos ongoing right now.
 Another truth is that our vacations have some common themes.
 I’ll list them:

 - We drive – no flying for the 6 of us.
 Will we ever?
 Maybe, but that’s cost prohibitive – not just the flight but it limits our lodging and transportation options.
 Plus there is so much to see along the way!